-Your neighbourhood officer will have given you a manual for your boiler in your home.
-If you have any problems with using your heating system or accessing meters, please contact your neighbourhood officer.
-You can find their contact details at the front of this booklet
+Your resident services officer will have given you a manual for your boiler in your home.
+If you have any problems with using your heating system or accessing meters, please contact your resident services officer.
+You can find their contact details at the front of this booklet.